 In order to learn how to build relationships, it’s important to understand what makes for a meaningful relationship.
-That’s the topic of this next post in our relationship series (see also: The Importance of Relationships, 7 Types of Work Relationships and the 5 Stages of Relationships).
+That’s the topic of this next post in our relationship series.
+See below for our other blogposts in this series – The Importance of Relationships, 7 Types of Work Relationships and the 5 Stages of Relationships.

 In order to be in a meaningful relationship, it must exhibit seven key characteristics, aka the 7 Qualities of Meaningful Relationships.

 What: Communication is the expression and receiving of the thoughts, ideas and feelings of another person.

 Why: It’s critical to relationships because it’s the only way people connect.
 It’s instrumental to the other qualities listed below and is often the first thing to go when a relationship starts to deteriorate.